Ajay2840/superstore-sales-dashboard/Readme.txt

 # 📊 Super Store Sales Dashboard

 This project provides an **interactive sales analytics dashboard** built using **Power BI**.
-The dashboard analyzes Superstore sales data across different regions, segments, and categories to uncover insights into revenue, profit, customer behavior, and shipping performance.
+The dashboard analyzes Superstore sales data across different regions, segments, and categories to uncover insights into profit, customer behavior, and shipping performance.

 ---